UPDATED Essa State Plan for Illinois

 The new law builds on key areas of progress in recent years and ongoing efforts to improve educational opportunities for all students in Illinois.

-The majority of the law does not take effect until 2017-18, with implementation occurring over the next year and a half.
-ISBE staff continue to review the nuances of the 1,000-page law and will engage in deliberate stakeholder involvement throughout this process.
+The majority of the law does takes effect in 2017-18, with implementation occurring over the next year.
+ISBE staff reviewed the nuances of the 1,000-page law and engaged stakeholder involvement throughout this process.

 The information below is organized into individual documents.
 All documents are in PDF format unless otherwise noted.